yiwen26/WindChaser/GUI demo/README.md

 1. It could pop up a window for users to decide which history dataset to use and how long the forecasts shall lasts.
 2. It provides a real-time update and shows the comparison of ground truth value and forecasts value based on test data.
 3. It shows the real-time update on model accuracy and current forecasts horizon.

+The real-time update for the demo is shown in the pdf file [here].(https://github.com/yiwen26/WindChaser/blob/master/GUI%20demo/demo.pdf)